 As we mentioned above, unearned revenue has a normal credit balance.
 It has this because it is a liability account.
 So what is a liability?
 Looking at the conceptual framework issued by the International Financial Reporting Standards body, a liability is a financial arrangement that creates an obligation on the reporting entity to transfer economic resources to a third party at a future date.

-The term “economic resources” is used in the framework because although we are normally dealing with money, this may not always be the case.
-And one of the drivers to better financial reporting around the world has been to standardise how businesses report to stakeholders.
+The term “economic resources” is used in the framework because although we usually deal with money, this may not always be the case.
+And one of the drivers to better financial reporting worldwide has been to standardise how businesses report to stakeholders.

-All of those accounts that are to the left of the equals sign (“=”) in the equation are normally debit accounts.
+All accounts left of the equals sign (“=”) in the equation usually are debit accounts.
 While all of those to the right of the equals sign are credit accounts.
-As our unearned revenue is a liability account its normal balance is a credit.
+As our unearned revenue is a liability account, its normal balance is a credit.

 So how does unearned revenue arise?
 How does it get into the books?
 That is what we will look at next.